Chronic wounds

 What’s everyday life like with a chronic wound?

-A chronic open wound that hurts and itches can make everyday life difficult and cause sleep disturbances.
-People with chronic wounds also experience pain during wound cleaning and restrictions relating to physical care, for example whilst taking a shower.
 Persistent pain and limited physical endurance have negative effects on work and private life and may also have a psychological impact.
-People with chronic wounds are occasionally concerned that people will notice an unpleasant smell from their wound.
+Some people worry that others will notice an unpleasant smell from their wound.

 Persons affected by a chronic wound can feel very uncomfortable and may be ashamed.
 So many of them tend to isolate themselves.
-That is why it is particularly important to give them the personal and medical support they need.
-Family and friends are important here, as well as general practitioners, outpatient care services and experts specializing in the treatment of wounds.

-In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).
+In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).

 As at: